http://www.burtonsys.com/cholesterol.html

 http://www.well-connected.com/report.cgi/000023_9.htm

-and statins on the brain:
+and statins on the brain (both positive and negative):

 http://www.ucdmc.ucdavis.edu/ucdhs/health/a-z/23Cholesterol/doc23braineffect.html